xinyanh4701/apcsa-freedom-project/tool/learning-log.md

 I started my other task: making the AI patrol state.
 I am watching [#4 Game AI - Patrolling : Let's Make a First Person Game in Unity!](https://www.youtube.com/watch?v=Mp8yFUKxldk&list=PLGUw8UNswJEOv8c5ZcoHarbON6mIEUFBC&index=6) right now.
 Aron redesigned the health bar.
 The health bar now looks more like a game health bar.
 My health bar was very simple; black border with the green and red background to update the player's health.

+4/15/24

+I made some progress with the AI patrol state.
+I made an enemy but, it is without color.
+I made progress on the BaseState.C# and StateMachine.C# scripts that I need to write.
+I am having trouble with making spheres for the eyes of the enemy.
+My spheres are elongated.

 ---
 <!--